sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 who supply microchips to US organisations and pet owners.
 AKC microchips are either 15-digits, starting with 956 or 10-digits, starting with 0006 or 0007.

+They will optionally accept registration of any microchip, although this has to be agreed with them first.

 FoundAnimals
 -------